Ap3rtur3/vue-event-registry/README.md

 if the event was already emitted.
 Unique events only get emitted once.
 It doesn't matter when a component is loaded, its unique event handlers get fired properly.

-Native document events do not execute event handlers registered with `on()`.
-Use `native()` to register event handlers for document events like "click" for example.

-### Why

-The main purpose of this plugin is to handle events between independent application modules or components, which get loaded at different times.
-I wanted a way to handle events from another module, even though they already have been emitted, that's what the unique event registry is for.

-Components can also pause execution and wait until some events have been fired or continue without them, making it easy to define module execution orders, if they loosely depend on another.

-Another core functionality is the way event handlers get removed by calling the remove function, which gets returned by registering an event handler.

 ### Features

 * Add and remove event handlers
+* Unique events
+* Wait for events
 * Promises
-* Asynchronous registration of unique events
 * Native document events
 * Zero dependencies

+### Why

+The main purpose of this plugin is to handle events between independent application modules or components, which get loaded at different times and can cause concurrency problems.
+This plugin provides a way to handle events from another module, even though they already have been emitted, that's what the unique event registry is for.

+Components can also pause execution and wait until some events have been fired or continue without them, making it easy to define module execution orders, if they depend on another.

+Another core functionality is the way event handlers get removed by calling the remove function, which gets returned by registering an event handler.

 ## Setup